yuri-panchul/systemverilog-homework/README.md

 git clone https://github.com/yuri-panchul/systemverilog-homework.git
 ```

-We recommend to clone it in a place without spaces or unusual characters in the path.
+We recommend cloning it in a place without spaces or unusual characters in the path.
 While we are trying hard to write robust Bash scripts to handle all the unusual environment conditions, we do not test the package with weird directory names like "abc%^ $# \/a b".

 ## 3. The first exercise